aoloe/scribus-manual-troubleshooting/NOTES.md

 ## When printing my document, my images get a white background

 Don't print directly from Scribus, first create a Pdf and then print it with a (good) Pdf reader.

+## Compiling Scribus

+- If you get weird errors, try to run `cmake` with the option `-DWANT_NOOSG=1`.
+It will disable OSG and you will probably never miss it.